fieldtrip/website/development/project/synthetic_grad.md

 ## Step 1: read the coefficients

-The coefficients are stored in a site specific .coef file (e.g. /opt/ctf/hardware/M016/M017_1706.coef).
+The coefficients are stored in a site specific .coef file (e.g., /opt/ctf/hardware/M016/M017_1706.coef).
 Those should **not** be used, instead they should be read from the res4 file (see CTF comments in the appendix).

 The coefficients should be put into a Nchan X Nchan matrix, where Nchan = Nref+Nmeg.
 Assuming that the uncorrected data has been read in for all channels, the conversion of 0th order to 3rd order only requires a multiplication with this matrix.